Discover OER

 By Sarah Roos, Dr. des.
 Manuela Ulrich, Dr. Sebastian Tillmann, Michael Kowalczyk

-This OER self-study module aims to foster the development of fundamental competences in the field of diversity and inclusion in education
+This self-study module aims to foster the development of fundamental competences in the field of diversity and inclusion in education

 Language: English